 VII.
-SPECIAL PROVISIONS
+Special Provisions

-A. Attempted Violations: In most circumstances, the College will treat attempted conduct as if that conduct had been completed.

-- B. College as Complainant: As necessary, the College reserves the right to initiate a complaint, to serve as Complainant, and to initiate complaint proceedings without a formal complaint by the subject of the alleged misconduct. - C. Alcohol and substance use: The use of alcohol or other drugs will never function as a defense for any behavior that violates College policy. - D. Past Sexual History: The past sexual history of a party will generally not be admissible by the other party in an investigation or hearing unless such information is determined to be highly relevant by the Interim Title IX Coordinator.
-If the party believes the past sexual history of the other party is relevant to the investigation and/or hearing they must submit a written request to the Interim Title IX Coordinator explaining the nature of the information and why the information is relevant to the investigation and/or hearing.
-The Interim Title IX Coordinator will review the request and render a decision within two (2) business days. - E. Respondent's Prior Conduct History: Any previous College policy violation(s) by the Respondent are generally not admissible as relevant evidence about the present allegation.
-However, the Interim Title IX Coordinator or Complaint Officer may supply information about previous behavior and/or complaints to the Investigator(s), and appropriate hearing officers or panels: - 1.
-The Respondent was previously found to be responsible for a similar violation; or - 2.
+- Attempted Violations: In most circumstances, the College will treat attempted conduct as if that conduct had been completed. - College as Complainant: As necessary, the College reserves the right to initiate a complaint, to serve as Complainant, and to initiate complaint proceedings without a formal complaint by the subject of the alleged misconduct. - Alcohol and substance use: The use of alcohol or other drugs will never function as a defense for any behavior that violates College policy. - Past Sexual History: The past sexual history of a party will generally not be admissible by the other party in an investigation or hearing unless such information is determined to be highly relevant by the Sr. Director DHSM & TIX.
+If the party believes the past sexual history of the other party is relevant to the investigation and/or hearing they must submit a written request to the Sr. Director DHSM & TIX explaining the nature of the information and why the information is relevant to the investigation and/or hearing.
+The Sr. Director DHSM & TIX will review the request and render a decision within two (2) business days. - Respondent's Prior Conduct History: Any previous College policy violation(s) by the Respondent are generally not admissible as relevant evidence about the present allegation.
+However, the Sr. Director DHSM & TIX Coordinator or Complaint Officer may supply information about previous behavior and/or complaints to the Investigator(s), and appropriate hearing officers or panels: - i.
+The Respondent was previously found to be responsible for a similar violation; or ii.
 The information indicates a pattern of behavior by the Respondent and substantial conformity with the present allegation.

-However, a Respondent's prior conduct will be taken into consideration by the appropriate Vice President, President and a panel (when applicable) when determining what sanction(s) to recommend or impose.
+However, a Respondent's prior conduct will be taken into consideration by the appropriate Vice President, President, and a panel (when applicable) when determining what sanction(s) to recommend or impose.